Thank you Voters!

 - Since 1988 the library received $350,000 in taxpayer support each year.

-- As a result of city funding cuts, the library’s annual State Aid of $111,000 will be cut and can only be restored when local community tax support is restored.
+- As a result of city funding cuts, the library’s annual State Aid of $111,000 will be cut and can only be restored when local community tax support is restored to $350,000.

-- Let’s put the decision of where your taxes go back in the community’s hands – rather than leaving it up to the city.
+- Let’s put the decision of where your taxes go back in the community’s hands.
 We are seeking to return to the tax rate prior to the city cuts in 2017.
 This would require approval via a public 259 vote.

 - This amount will stay the same every year and cannot be increased without another vote from the community.
 The community would vote on any increase the library may propose, just as they do for any increase in the school budget.

-- The library serves over 500 visitors every day and offers a wide variety of free services, despite receiving the least taxpayer support among ALL libraries in the Chautauqua-Cattaraugus Library System.
+- The library serves over 400 visitors every day and offers a wide variety of free services, despite receiving the least taxpayer support among all libraries in the Chautauqua-Cattaraugus Library System.

-What is the library doing to reduce costs?
+What has the library done to reduce costs?

 The library has significantly reduced staffing: